 Cycling is special because anyone can purchase the same bikes and equipment used by pro riders.
-Working at The Pro’s Closet, the world’s largest retailer of high-quality pre-owned bikes, I’ve had the pleasure of buying, photographing, and selling many of the same top-of-the-line models that were ridden in the Tour.
+I’ve had the pleasure of buying, photographing, and selling many of the same top-of-the-line models that were ridden in the Tour.
 Every time I see one of these bikes, I like to think back to all the Tour de France moments that it was part of.

 You may remember the great moments of the Tour.
 You may remember the riders.
-But do you remember what they were riding?
-These are seven memorable Tour de France moments of the last decade, with a closer look at the bikes that propelled them:
+But do you remember the bikes?
+These my seven most memorable Tour de France moments of the previous decade, with a closer look at the bikes that propelled them:

 1. Chain-gate - Specialized S-Works Tarmac SL3

 2. The underdog from Down Under - BMC Teammachine SLR01